akeneo/pim-docs/cookbook/import_export/main-concepts.rst

 .. image:: ./batch-item-step.png

-For instance, when we import a CSV file as products,
+For instance, when we import a CSV file of products,

-* Reader, reads all CSV lines and provides them as an array item, one by one
+* Reader reads all CSV lines and provides them as an array item, one by one
-* Processor, transforms an array item to a product object and returns it
+* Processor transforms an array item to a product object and returns it
-* Writer, writes a chunk of objects in database
+* Writer writes a chunk of objects in database

 .. note::